 What Researchers Did

-Researchers conducted a randomized controlled study to compare noninvasive positive pressure ventilation (NPPV) with spontaneous ventilation (SV) for preoxygenation in morbidly obese patients.
+Researchers conducted a randomised controlled study to compare noninvasive positive pressure ventilation (NPPV) with spontaneous ventilation (SV) for preoxygenation in morbidly obese patients.

 What They Found